 Condition and Pricing

-There are only four complete sets with a GPA of 8 or better on PSA’s Set Registry.
-Less than 10 percent of the approximately 14,000 cards submitted to the major grading services have been awarded a 9 or better.
+There are 14 complete sets with a rating of 8 or better on PSA’s Set Registry.

 Set prices vary by grade $500 a good starting point for an EX and better type set.
 With only 132 cards to chase, it’s also a good project for those who want to put one together themselves.

-To check out the lowest priced 1960 Fleer Football cards on eBay, click here.
+To check out 1960 Fleer Football cards on eBay, click here.